XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ### Validators

-The validators list provides information about validating servers you operate.
+The validators list provides information about validating servers you run.
 If present, the validators list MUST BE presented as an array of tables, with each entry using the header `[[VALIDATORS]]`, including double square brackets.
 Each entry describes a separate validating server.

 The _first_ `[[VALIDATORS]]` entry in the file is treated as your primary validator.
-If you operate one or more validators for the production XRP Ledger, you should put the one you want others to trust first.
+If you run one or more validators for the production XRP Ledger, you should put the one you want others to trust first.

 For _each_ `[[VALIDATORS]]` entry, you MAY provide any of the following fields: